simplySimple-cs16/flutter_projects/projects_readme.txt

     - For a StatelessWidget:
         -declaring variables before build function means that they have to be declared as final and are class parameters and hence should be initialized by class constructor.
-        -variables which need to used only inside this class and doestn't have any uses im any other outside classes should be declared after the build function.
+        -variables which need to be used only inside this class and doestn't have any uses im any other outside classes should be declared after the build function.
     - For StatefulWidget:
         - variables that have usage in other classes must be declared in the first or parent class before @override and